 Early History of the Gomerey family

-Another 47 words (3 lines of text) are included under the topic Early Gomerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gomerey research.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gomerey History in all our PDF Extended History products and printed products wherever possible.

 Gomerey Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Gomerey family name include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gomerey family (pre 1700)

 Outstanding amongst the family at this time was Roberts Gomersall (1602-1646?), English dramatist and divine, born in London in 1602.
 He matriculated at Christ Church, Oxford, 19 April 1616.
 "Having taken holy orders he ‘became a very florid preacher in the university’ (Wood).
 In...

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Gomerey family to immigrate North America: William Gomersall arrived in Philadelphia, Pennsylvania in 1856.